Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi Mi Band 7 top questions and answers

-Unfortunately no. Though we were able to squeeze the larger tracker into the older strap, the fit wasn’t secure.
+Unfortunately, Mi Band 6 straps do not fit the Mi Band 7.
+Though we were able to squeeze the larger tracker into the older strap, the fit wasn’t secure.
 We wouldn’t suggest risking the loss of your pebble.

 The Xiaomi Mi Band 7 is 5ATM water resistant to depths of 50 meters.